prabhav/rsm/index.markdown

   - text: NEW IMMIGRANTS
     class: boxed small
     url: http://themeforest.net/user/honryou/portfolio?ref=honryou
-intro: "We are a start-up that provides Post-Landing Services to students.
-We are a team helping students settle in and help with the post landing needs.
-It can be stressful to start a new journey in\na new country but worry not we are your very own family in CANADA.\n\nWe are here to answer any question you might have regarding WHERE, HOW and WHEN to get things done.\n\nWe want students to SMOOTHLY transition into their new life.
-The aim is to provide a step by step plan for every student in order for them to thrive independently without risking their educational time.
-  \nAll you need is to pack up your bags, arrive safely and the rest would be taken care of by us.\n\n"
-students:
+intro: "We are an engineering organization operating on national level.
+Our      principal focus is on the practice of structural engineering, wherein we provide a rational and responsible approach to engineering problems while seeking a reasonable security and compensation for all within the firm.
+In doing so, we make every possible effort to provide a service to our group."
+services:
-- icon: bus
+- icon: building
-  title: 'Admissions '
+  title: 'Structure Design of Buildings'
-  description: 'We can help you with your admissions process at no additional cost. '
+  description: 'We can help you with structural design of buildings of all shapes and sizes.'
-- icon: bus
+- icon: check
-  title: Airport Pickup
+  title: Proof Checking
   description: |-
-    Don't have family in Canada?
-Don't worry #wegotyou One of our agents would be there to pick you up and take you to your desired location.
-- icon: home
-  title: Temporary Accommodation
-  description: We provide approx. two weeks of temporary accommodation,this gives
-    you time to find a permanent place to live of your choice.
-- icon: bicycle
-  title: VIP Metro Pass
-  description: We provide TTC (Toronto Transit Commission) monthly passes with discount.One
-    of our agents would also take you around the city and explain you how the public transport work.
-- icon: phone
-  title: Cellular Plans
-  description: Working on a budget?
-Don't worry we can get a customize student cellular
-    plan that would be useful and budget friendly.
-- icon: briefcase
-  title: Find a Job
-  description: We help our students land that first job.
-- icon: car
-  title: Driver's License
-  description: We provide course material and practical guidance needed to pass the
-    written and practical driving exam.
-- icon: money
-  title: Travel and Health Insurance
-  description: We offer you special prices for travel and health insurance plans which
-    will assure medical care throughout Canada.
-- icon: spoon
-  title: Daily Tiffin Service
-  description: "Missing home cooked food? \nWe provide daily tiffin service at a very
-    reasonable cost that would cost you even cheaper than your monthly grocery."
-- icon: money
-  title: Opening a Bank Account
-  description: Our agents can help you open a bank account and get things jump started
-    for you.
-- icon: phone
-  title: Seminars and Events
-  description: We organize event and seminars to support our students in Canada.
-- icon: cab
-  title: Immigration Consultancy
-  description: We provide personalized consultancy services with our experienced and
-    licensed immigration consultants.
-immigrants:
-- icon: car
-  title: Vehicle Purchase
-  description: Advice and Resources
-- icon: bus
-  title: Airport Pickup
-  description: utha hi lenge beta
-- icon: bus
-  title: Airport Pickup
-  description: utha hi lenge beta
-- icon: home
-  title: Temporary Accommodation
-  description: Place to stay while you find your own
-- icon: bicycle
-  title: Public Transport Guide
-  description: Getting around made easy
-- icon: phone
-  title: Getting a SIN Card.
-  description: 'You need a valid SIN Card in order to be eligible to work in Canada. '
+    Proof checking of structral design of bulidings.
+- icon: wrench
+  title: Retrofitting
+  description: We also provide services for Retrofitting of Damaged and Under Designed Structures using Non-Linear Pushover Analysis.
+- icon: cog
+  title: Design of Base Isolated Buildings
+  description: We also provide servies and assistance for designing of base isloated buildings.
+- icon: clipboard
+  title: Documentation
+  description: Preparation of Tender documents and specifications
+- icon: dollar
+  title: Budgeting and Estimation
+  description: We can help you estimate quantities of materials required and analyze the rate strcuture for the same.
+interests:
+- icon: building
+  title: Large Span Structures
+- icon: spinner
+  title: Dynamic Behaviour of Irregular Buildings
+- icon: signal
+  title: Energy Dissipation and Base Isolation for Seismic Protection of Structures
+- icon: sort
+  title: Industrial Buildings and Foundations subjected to dynamic loads
+- icon: laptop
+  title: Computer Aided Analysis and Design
+- icon: chevron-up
+  title: High Rise Buildings
+- icon: bullseye
+  title: Three Dimensional Space Structures
+- icon: exchange
+  title: Bridges and Flyovers
+- icon: laptop
+  title: Computer Graphics
+- icon: line-chart
+  title: Prestressed and Precast Structures
 works:
 - image: "../images/@stock/one-page-work-1.jpg"
   title: Beautiful Girl